 2. WordPress Maintenance Isn’t All Plain Sailing

 In theory, WordPress is a free platform available for all to use.
-The reality is that it is hard to maintain a WP site securely if you’ve taught yourself everything you know about the platform.
+In reality it is hard to maintain a WP site securely if you’re self-taught.

-Many business owners don’t even appreciate the need to regularly maintain their website: it needs to be backed up regularly, to be monitored for malware, and plugin and core updates need to be done in a timely manner.
+Also many business owners don’t even appreciate the need to regularly maintain their website.
+They don’t realise it needs to be backed up regularly, monitored for malware, and that plugin and core updates must be done in a timely manner.

 Even those who do realise regular maintenance is essential, don’t have all the skills they need to carry it out effectively.
-Or alternatively they get so caught up in the demands of their business, that the website maintenance gets overlooked all together.
+Or alternatively they get so caught up in the demands of their business, that the website maintenance gets overlooked.

 The result?
 At some point or other the website is going to have problems.
-And at that point, WordPress support is needed – again another hassle for the business owner who has to try to find a company to help them as soon as possible.
+And at that point, WordPress support is needed.
+This is another hassle for the business owner who has to find a company to help them as soon as possible.

-For all of these reasons, we have created a Managed WordPress Hosting and Support package which offers reliable, WP specific hosting and expert support delivered by trained WP specialists.
-We work with a modest number of clients, enabling us to provide a truly personal service for each one (quite different to the likes of Godaddy and Bluehost who manage hundreds of thousands of customers).
+For all of these reasons, we have created a Managed WordPress Hosting and Support package.
+This offers reliable, WP specific hosting and expert support delivered by trained WP specialists.
+We work with a modest number of clients, enabling us to provide a truly personal service for each one.
+As such our approach is quite different to the likes of Godaddy and Bluehost who manage thousands of customers.

-If you’re fed up with your unhelpful WP hosting company, who tend to blame the WordPress platform itself for any problems you report, and you want quality support from friendly, WP experts then consider our managed WordPress hosting and support package.
+If you’re fed up with your unhelpful WP hosting company, who blame the WordPress platform itself for any problems you report, and want quality support from friendly, WP experts then consider our managed WordPress hosting and support package.